kantale/OpenBio.eu/docs/docs/index.md

 * Allowing to make changes to a Tool/Data, strips out the "reproducibility" of these objects.
 What if an experiment is based on a Data and the creator decides to change the installation instructions?
 This might affect the reproducibility of the experiment.
 * Allowing only the creator to edit a Tool/Data strips out the crowdsourcing ability.
 What if a user wants to make an edit to the tool/data of another user?

 To battle these issues, we employ two mechanisms.
 The first is the "Finalizing".
 By Finalizing a Tool/Data you permanently "freeze" this object from changes.
 You cannot edit a Tool/Data that has been finalized.
-Also Tool/Data that have not been finalized are labelled as **DRAFT**.
+Also Tool/Data that have not been finalized are labeled as **DRAFT**.
 It is a good practice to Finalize your Tool/Data after thorough testing.
 DRAFT Tool/Data should not be used in "serious" analysis since computational reproducibility is not guaranteed.
 The philosophy behind the "Finalizing" mechanism is to test and experiment with DRAFT tools/data, but once these object are ready to be used as independent components in public scientific pipelines, then they should be finalized.

 The second mechanism is "forking".
-By forking a Tool/Data you can create an indentical Tool/Data object that is owned by you.
+By forking a Tool/Data you can create an identical Tool/Data object that is owned by you.
 Every forked Tool/Data is by default in a "draft" stage.
 Both Draft and Finalized Tools/Data can be forked.
 Let's see how it looks.
 Select the tool named ```another_tool``` that you created before.
 You can do that by entering ```another_tool/1``` in the search box on the left panel.
 From all the items that appear under the Tools/Data section, select the one created by you (or anything else that you like and you want to fork..).
 Once you click this item, a card with the details of this Tool/Data appears on the right.
 Now click the "Fork" button which is the rightmost button on the top of this card.
 Now the card becomes editable and you can make whatever changes you like.
 On this card there is an "Edit Summary" field that is obligatory.
 Here you should briefly describe the changes that you made from the original object.
 Once you complete with these changes you can save the new object.
 This is what it looks like:

 ![img](screenshots/screen_12.png)

 There are a few things to notice here:
 * On the left side of the platform, where the search results appear, you can see that there is a new Tool/Data object named ```another_tool/1/2```.
 This object is "under" the ```another_tool/1/1```. **Search results appear as a tree of objects.
-Parent-Child nodes mean that Childs where forked from Parenst**.
+Parent-Child nodes mean that Children where forked from Parents**.
 * The platform assigned a new "edit" number to the newly created Tool/Data.
 Remember that each Tool/Data has a unique ID which is comprised by three parts.
 A "name", a "version" and an "edit".
 Although the user sets the "name" and the "version", the "edit" is assigned by the platform.
 The new object that was created by forking ```another_tool/1/1``` has the same name and the same version, but different edit.
 This is also shown on the top of the right panel which states "forked from t/another_tool/1/1".
 Again the edit numbers might be different in your case.

 ### Deleting a Tool/Data